ava-labs/avalanche-docs/docs/community/tutorials-contest/2021/distributed-file-manager/README.md

 ```

 > Rimble UI library comes with a peer dependency of `react@16.9.0` which is not
-> the latest version of React that we are using i.e. `react@17.0.2`.
+> the latest version of React that we are using which is `react@17.0.2`.
 Running the
 > `npm install` command without the `--force` tag would cause an `unable to
 > resolve dependency tree` conflict.
 Thus, the `--force` tag is used to override
 > any type of conflicts and proceeds with the installation anyway.
 Another way